voicenextapp/website/src/pages/privacy.md

 ## 12. Friends

 voicenext may access your contacts to help you find friends who are using the voicenext service.
-If you grant access to your contacts, voicenext will add your contacts automatically as friends without sending them a friend request.
+If you grant access to your contacts, voicenext will show your contacts that have been signed up for the service.
 You may remove friends at any time in the friends list.
 You can also send and receive friend requests to and from other users of the voicenext service.
 If you wish to not to receive friend requests from other users, you can disable this feature in the app settings.

 ## 13. Security